 found, with some information about the location and what kind of

 problem there is.
-The first one has been found on line 1, position 9
+One of the errors has been found on line 1, position *

 (and the following error) we can see that the problem is that there

 is no space either side of the

 + symbol in

 Head into the file, and correct this issue so that the file now

 SELECT a + b AS foo, c AS bar from my_table